Mezbahul-241-15-929/Mezbahul-241-15-929/README.md

 # 💫 About Me:
 Hi, I’m Md.
 Mezbahul Islam, and I’m from Bangladesh.
 I am a Web Developer and Graphic Designer.
 Currently, I am studying in the Department of Computer Science and Engineering at Daffodil International University.
-I am also learning Full Stack Web Development.<br>
+I can build Full Stack Web Application.<br>

 ## 🌐 Socials: